dirksan28/Scenic2DashCanEmu/README.md

 # A lowcost DIY CAN bus emulator for Renault Scenic 2 dashboard repair
+*My personal contribution to the right to repair initiative.*

 ## Features
 - build to test your Renault Scenic 2 dashboard after and during repair